 - It is important to bear in mind the question “who do you do it for”.
 The facilitator will not work with issues they do not feel competent in, with family, close friends or people who are not present without their consent.

 - Honesty about the limitations of the modality and one’s own personal limitations (being clear about what you can and can’t do and not making false claims.
-Family Constellations are not the answer to all problems).
+Family Constellations are not the answer to all problems nor a fixer of problems).

 - Taking responsibility to feedback to colleagues about questionable ethical practices.